rbtsv/Efficient-MILP-Approaches-to-Dynamic-Path-Restoration/Readme.md

   - **8-QAM**

 - **NSFNET**
   - **BPSK**
   - **QPSK**

 To generate a congested routing with many demands we firstly routed demands of width 1 and then demands for width 4, 2, and 1 as well.
-So all colors of some links can be occupied by the paths of width 1, and we do not consider the test cases where such links are broken since it is important for our method to have demands of width greater than.
-So, we consider a link break scenario only for links only for the links that have at least one demand of width greater than 1.
+So all colors of some links can be occupied by the paths of width 1, and we do not consider the test cases where such links are broken since it is important for our method to have demands of width greater than 1.
+So, we consider a link break scenario only for links that have at least one demand of width greater than 1.
 Because of that and the small reachability threshold for 8-QAM modulation, we have only 2 test cases for the routing scheme for USNET-8-QAM.
+The number of colors in all networks is the same for each link and equals 80.

 ## Overview of the Results

 We performed the experiments via two noncommercial MILP solvers: CBC and SCIP.
-Firstly we provide below the aggregated results:
+Detailed results are available in the Jupyter notebook and the file `Detailed results'.

 ### Number of variables in models